FastDevCo/react-intro/exercises/base/readme.md

 * ...however, feel free to continue to the solution if you're stuck for any reason
 * the idea is to have an "active pace" where learning the ideas & philosophy are more important than hunting down typos or debugging with `console.log` all the time
+* If something is weird, doesn't work right or you need explanation for something, be brave and ask!

 ### Installation and running